EGoverde/Mvvm.Nucleus.Maui/README.md

 ## Limitations / Planned features

-- Currently Shell is the only supported navigation type, but groundworks have been laid for a 'modeless' implementation.
-- Currently Shell is automatically setup as the MainPage without any customization options for a startup flow.
+- Shell is automatically setup as the MainPage without any customization options for a startup flow.
-- There is limited support for 'modal' presentation in Shell, this logic might be removed in favor of a modeless-specific implementation.
-- Limited logic for passing events from a page to its children is there, but a more complete concept would be nice.
+- Initial logic for subviews recieving page events has been added, but is not a fully supported concept yet.
-- More complete documentation, especially in the form of XML comments in the code.

 ## Support